-The school will show discretion regarding over the counter medication e.g. supporting pain relief for a broken arm.
+The school will show discretion regarding over the counter medication e.g. supporting pain relief for a broken arm, or to manage the symptoms of a mild to moderate allergy e.g. hay fever.

 The school will accept insulin that is inside an insulin pen or pump rather than its original container, but it must be in date.